GillHuang-Xtler/flPapers/Multi.md

 It proposes a novel multi-center aggregation mechanism .
 It learns multiple global models from data, and simultaneously derives the optimal matching between users and centers.
 It is formulated as a bi-level optimization problem that can be efficiently solved by a stochastic expectation maximization (EM) algorithm.
 <img src="./imgs/M14-1.png" width = "75%" align="absmiddle"/>

+#### Possible direction and conclusion
+- Soving Non-iid only is not a good choice
+- Consider the cooperation of multiple servers, e.g.,